useflyyer/flyyer-docs/docs/features/agent-detection.md

 title: Agent detection
 ---

-By _"agent"_ we mean the social platform (or web crawler) you images are being rendered on.
+By _"agent"_ we mean the social platform (or web crawler) your images are being rendered for.
 You can render custom templates depending on the platform your links are being shared.

 ![multiple agents demo](/img/images/agents.png)